-The nature of business and the market structure in which AIL operates limits the company's growth prospects.
+The nature of business and the market structure in which the group operates limits the group's growth prospects.
 There is a set structure for sourcing raw material from the market by each player as availability of wheat and paddy is limited.
-Furthermore, the high competition in the industry limits AIL's pricing flexibility to an extent.
+Furthermore, the high competition in the industry limits the group's pricing flexibility to an extent.